jonbarril/vgl/docs/VglUseCases.md

 - **Test Ceiling:** In test or CI, discovery honors `-Dvgl.test.base` to avoid searching above a configured test base directory.
 This is for safety.
 Otherwise commands will not be restricted during normal use.

 **Repository creation**
 - Creation occurs relative to a target directory, which can be the current working directory.
-It starts with Repo Resolution relative to the target directory.
+It starts with repo resolution relative to the target directory.
-- If after resolution the target directory is nested under a git of vgl repo the user is warned and offered the option to continue creation.
+- If after resolution the target directory is nested under a git or vgl repo the user is warned and offered the option to continue creation.
 - If a VGL repo does not exist, one will be created in the target directory, consisting of a git repository (.git and .gitignore) and a .vgl file to maintain VGL specific state.
 - If a VGL repo already exists in the target directory the user is warned and creation exits.
+- Upon repo creation .gitignore shall include specs for typically ignored files and directories in a repo (build products, etc.).
+- Repo admin files (.git, .vgl) are always ignored and cannot be tracked, which is consistent with Gitless and Git.

 **Status command:**
   - **Overview:** Provides the overall status of workspace, and local and remote repo files.
 More detail is progressively revealed with the use of verbose flags (-v, -vv).
 Output also can be filtered using section name flags (e.g. -local).
+Files in a VGL repo are classified as follows:
+    - The repo workspace consist of all files in the repo directory subtree.
+    - Only 'tracked' files can be committed to the local repo.
+    - All files in the workspace of a new repo, or added to an existing one, default to 'undecided' unless...
+    - Files are 'ignored' by default if they resolve from the glob specs in the repo .gitignore file.
+    - Nested repos and their files are also ignored by default.
+    - Files can be 'tracked' or 'untracked' by the user with the corresponding commands.
+    - Tracking overrides a file's ignored status (but its status reverts to ignored if it is untracked).
+    - Once an undecided file is tracked, untracked or ignored it is no longer undecided (there is no way to make a decided file undecided again).
   - **Default:** Default behavior is when neither -v or -vv flags are present.
 This prints the minimal status consisting of sections LOCAL/REMOTE/COMMITS/FILES.
 Each section includes a one or two line summary of the corresponding aspect of repo status.
 As needed paths and branch names will be shortened using elipses so that the format remains consistent and column aligned.
   - LOCAL shows the current valid VGL repo and branch (or '(none)' for each).
   - REMOTE shows the current remote repo and branch (or '(none)' or none for each).
-  - COMMITS shows summary counts for files to Commit, Push and Merge.
+  - COMMITS shows summary counts for files to Commit, Push and Pull.
   - FILES shows summary file counts for: Added, Modified, Renamed (includes moved), Deleted.
 And summary counts for: Undecided, Tracked, Untracked, Ignored.
   - **Verbose:** This is when -v is present but -vv is not.
 Same as Default mode but paths and file names are indicated in full regardless of column formatting.
 COMMITS adds a subsection listing commit ids and truncated message to maintain a single line format.
-FILES adds subsections with 'Files to Commit', 'Files to Push', 'Files to Merge' and 'Undecided Files'.
+FILES adds subsections with 'Files to Commit', 'Files to Push', 'Files to Pull' and 'Undecided Files'.
 The the number of files in these sections shall match their respective summary count.
   - **Very Verbose:** This is when -vv is present.
 Same as Verbose mode but LOCAL and REMOTE include branch list subsections, with the current branch (as indicated in the summary line) starred.
 COMMIT commit list messages are not truncated.
 FILES file names are not truncated and subsections for 'Tracked Files', 'Untracked Files' and 'Ignored Files' are added.
 The total number of files in these sections shall each match their summary count.
   - **Section Flags** The output can be filtered to show only requested sections by including one or more section flags (in addition to -v and -vv): -local, -remote, -commits, -files.
   - **General:**